sohelranalive/neocortexapi-CodeHive/README.md

   <img src='MySEProject\Documentation\_asset\work_flow_diagram.png'/>
 </div>

+# Project Methodology

+This point will illustrate the approach used to implement and evaluate the anomaly detection system inspired from the Hierarchical Temporal Model(HTM).
+It is designed to ensure clarity and efficiency during maintaining a strong foundation in both data science principles and HTM’s biological inspiration.
+It’s essential to find the best fit HTM model, after tuning its parameters and finding the best HTM model for the project.

 ## Data Preparation

 Data preparation is one of the most tricky step in the project as it ensures the model is trained and tested wit appropripate, well-structed data.
 In the project numeric values are stored in the .csv file, representing time-series data.
 This explicit real-workd scenarios, such as network load percentages with normal data and anomalies strategically included in separate datasets.